Ecommerce Return Statistics: Key Trends & Insights for 2025

 -

-80.2% of returns due to damage: Damaged goods are the top reason for ecommerce returns, emphasizing the need for better handling, packaging, and fulfillment.
+80.2% of returns due to damage: Damaged goods are the top reason for ecommerce returns, emphasizing the need for better handling, packaging, and ecommerce fulfillment.

 -